denisecase/ccsc-regional-treasurer-instructions/README.md

 ## Duties

-1. Prepare Budgets
+1. Prepare conference budget
-2. Approve Expenditures, placing them in the appropriate budget category.
+2. Approve expenditures, placing them in the appropriate budget category.
-3. Monitor Expenditures, making sure expenditures are covered by the budgeted amount.
+3. Monitor expenditures, making sure expenditures are covered by the budgeted amount.
 If an item exceeds a budgeted item, you must explain to the CCSC Treasurer how the item is to be covered, either by using another budgeted amount or by